 The average cyclones in a year is four with one forming in Arabian Sea and the other three in the Bay of Bengal.
 However, the number and frequency vary as has been the case this year wherein Arabian Sea saw more Cyclones than Bay of Bengal.

 Normally cyclones keep taking turns, when they once occur in Bay of Bengal and then in the Arabian Sea since when a storm forms, it takes a lot of energy, and thus a gap is needed for the oceans to replenish the energy.
 There have been occasions, when cyclones have been formed in succession.

-This year, Arabian Sea has hosted four cyclones in a row, with two being in the Pre Monsoon and two in Post Monsoon.
+This year, Arabian Sea has hosted four cyclones in a row, with two being in the Pre-Monsoon cyclone season and two in Post Monsoon.

 Talking about Bay of Bengal, it has a record of hosting a greater number of cyclones, even more than four.
 For Bay of Bengal, hosting four cyclones in a row is not a rare occasion but for Arabian Sea, it is not a common affair.

 The year 1976 had hosted seven cyclones in a year, with six being in Bay of Bengal and one in Arabian Sea.
 Out of these, four Cyclones in the Bay of Bengal were in a row, in the Post Monsoon.

 In 1985, total six cyclones were formed, out of which Bay of Bengal had five storms with four in a row in Bay of Bengal.